qdsang/TinyMPC.github.io/docs/get-started/examples.md

 TinyMPC requires four matrices (A, B, Q, and R) and one number (N) to use.
 A and B describe the linearized system dynamics and Q and R are the costs on the state and control inputs.
 N is the length of the prediction horizon (or the number of time steps in the problem).
 This page assumes you already have a discrete, linearized model of your system dynamics (A and B).
 [The next page](./model.md) walks through obtaining these starting from a nonlinear model.

-=== "Cart-pole"

-    For the cart-pole, we use the linearized model of the discretized cart-pole dynamics to stabilize about the upright position.
-The state is the position of the cart, the angle of the pole, the velocity of the cart, and the angular velocity of the pole, which looks like $x = [p, \theta, v, \omega]^T$.
-The control input is a single force $u$ acting on the cart.
-(1)
-    {.annotate}

-    1. TinyMPC always produces a $\Delta u$ and $\Delta x$ about the linearization point.
-Because we linearized the cart-pole about an equilibrium position that required no control input, $\Delta u$ = $u$.
-Additionally, as discussed in [this page](./model.md), because we defined the coordinate frame of our cart-pole system such that the vertical equilibrium position (which is where we linearized) corresponds to a state of all zeros, $\Delta x$ = $x$.
-This is irrelevant for the following example, but is important to keep in mind when simulating the system with its full dynamics or applying a control input when the linearization point is not at $x=0$ or $u=0$.

-    ``` py
-    import tinympc
-    import numpy as np

-    # Define necessary data
-    A = np.array([[1.0, 0.01, 0.0, 0.0], # (1)
-                  [0.0, 1.0, 0.039, 0.0],
-                  [0.0, 0.0, 1.002, 0.01],
-                  [0.0, 0.0, 0.458, 1.002]])
-    B = np.array([[0.0  ], # (2)
-                  [0.02 ],
-                  [0.0  ],
-                  [0.067]])
-    Q = np.diag([10.0, 1, 10, 1]) # (3)
-    R = np.diag([1.0]) # (4)

-    N = 20 # (5)

-    # Set up the problem
-    prob = tinympc.TinyMPC()
-    prob.setup(A, B, Q, R, N)

-    # Define initial condition
-    x0 = np.array([0.5, 0, 0, 0])
-    ```

-    1. This is the state transition matrix, which you get when linearizing the discretized version of your model's full nonlinear dynamics (in this case the cart-pole dynamics, described on [this page](./model.md)) with respect to the state.
-    2. This is the input or control matrix, which you get when linearizing the discretized version of your model's full nonlinear dynamics (in this case the cart-pole dynamics, described on [this page](./model.md)) with respect to the input.
-    3. This is the stage cost for the state, and defines how much to penalize the state for deviating from the reference state at each time step in the horizon.
-Change this to modify the controller's behavior.
-    4. This is the stage cost for the input, and defines how much to penalize the input for deviating from the reference control at each time step in the horizon.
-Change this to modify the controller's behavior.
-    5. This is the length of the horizon, and can be anything greater than one.
-The problem size scales linearly with this variable.

 === "Quadrotor"

     For the quadrotor, we use the linearized model of the discretized quadrotor dynamics to stabilize about a hovering position.
 The state is composed of twelve variables: the three dimensional position, orientation, translational velocity, and angular velocity, which looks like $x = [p_x, p_y, p_z, \theta_x, \theta_y, \theta_z, v_x, v_y, v_z, \omega_x, \omega_y, \omega_z]^T$.
 The control input is a four dimensional vector describing the thrust of each motor, and looks like $u = [u_1, u_2, u_3, u_4]^T$.